Skip to main content

 Dental treatment, vouchers for glasses, wigs and fabric supports are free for children under 16, or under 19 in full-time education.

 You qualify for yourself if you get universal credit, and monthly earnings £935 or less if you have children.
-You may also qualify if you get benefits or tax credits replaced by UC.
+You also qualify if you get the guarantee credit of pension credit.
+You may qualify for partial help if you are on a low income.

 You can find out more by phoning the NHS Helpline on 0845 850 1166 or by visiting the NHS Inform website.
 See also NHS Scotland leaflet HCS2 on the Scottish government website.